 Exit Course Evaluation

-• Keep Blues youthful and exciting, while preserving and building on the past.
+• Keep Blues youthful and exciting, while preserving it and building on the past.

 • Introduce the history of American music through the lens of the Blues.

 • Represent the next generation of Blues artist as scholars and proficient players + vocalists.

 • Learn the importance of the Blues from a sociological and historical perspective with a focus on the future.